-Day Statement Response 1 Ask questions.
+February May August November Day Statement Response 1 Ask questions.
 If you are uncertain, ask questions, never assume.
-Ask your supervisor for instruction.
-2 Prepare for an emergency.
-Become aware of at least two emergency exits from your work area.
-3 Hearing protection is essential when noise exposures cannot be controlled at the source.
-Both earplugs and earmuffs provide a physical barrier that reduces inner ear noise levels and prevents hearing loss.
-Follow all rules of the workplace as it pertains to hearing protection.
-4 ALWAYS report accidents and defective equipment immediately.
-Delays in reporting injuries or defective equipment can set the stage for more serious accidents.
-Report these to your immediate supervisor and your staffing representative.
+Ask your supervisor for instructions.
+2 Are you prepared for emergencies?
+Real life emergencies can be a reality.
+A good start is to train management and associates annually (and during orientation) on the company emergency action plan.
+Employee training should always include what to do in the event of an emergency, such as a fire, weather, or workplace violence.
+3 Protect your hearing, always.
+Hearing loss occurs so gradually (even in intense exposures) that by the time you notice it, irreversible damage has already occurred.
+If your hearing protection is uncomfortable see your supervisor about other types of protection that fits you correctly and comfortably.
+4 All accidents must be reported within 24 hours.
+All associates and temporary workers should have received training regarding the company requirement to report claims to their supervisor or the senior manager on duty immediately.
 5 Never climb on or step onto guards to increase your work height.
 Guards are there for a reason and climbing them defeats their purpose.
 If you need additional height to reach a work area, never stand on machinery.
 Ask for assistance from your supervisor.
 6 Practice good personal cleanliness.
 Avoid touching your eyes, face, and mouth with gloves or hands that are dirty.
 Wash well and use barrier creams when necessary.
 Most industrial illnesses and skin rashes are the result of poor hygiene practices.
-7 Be aware of people and other vehicles when operating a forklift.
-Stay alert.
-Use the horn as instructed and establish eye contact with people in the area of your moving forklift.
-Do not give rides to other employees.
-Always use your seatbelt.
-8 Always choose the right box cutter for the job.
-Always choose the right box cutter for the job.
-Use a safety-type box cutter with retractable safety blade and blade guard.

-Day Statement Response 9 Your safety zone.
-Your safety zone is the area between your waist and your chest.
-When lifting keep heavy items in your safety zone and as close to your body as possible.
-This will reduce stress on your lower back when lifting.
-10 If you work around forklifts, pay attention!
+7 If you work around forklifts, pay attention!
 The driver may not see you.
 When around forklifts: Keep a safe distance from the lift truck and pay attention - the driver may not see you!
 Establish eye contact with the driver.
 Watch out for the tail swing when a lift truck turns.
 NEVER assume the lift truck operator knows you are there.
 Make yourself known.
 Stay clear of the tail zone.
 This is a full circle around the lift truck equal to twice the height of the carried load.
 NEVER walk under the raised forks of a lift truck.
 Even when empty, the forks could fall without warning.
 NEVER ride the tines/forks of a forklift.
 This practice invites a fall and potentially serious injury.
-11 Always use extreme caution when operating material handling equipment.
-Only when trained are you allowed to operate a forklift and/or material handling equipment.
-Always be aware of pedestrians and move at safe speeds.
-12 Keep your work area clean and orderly.
-Good housekeeping is an integral part of every job, in order to have a pleasant and safe place to work.
-All employees must do their part to keep their work area clean and orderly.
-During an emergency, clear exit and travel paths are essential to everyone's safety.
+8 Always choose the right box cutter for the job.
+Always choose the right box cutter for the job.
+Use a safety-type box cutter with retractable safety blade and blade guard.
+9 Your safety zone.
+Your safety zone is the area between your waist and your chest.
+When lifting, keep heavy items in your safety zone and as close to your body as possible.
+This will reduce stress on your lower back when lifting.
+10 Always use extreme caution when operating forklifts and material handling equipment.
+Pedestrians should walk in designated areas and never approach a driver unless it is safe to do so.